We defend Elderly Workers Who are Wrongfully Terminated, Denied Employment, or Mistreated Because of their Age

 At Stephen Danz & Associates we review the following issues to see if age protection laws were broken:

 - The age of the employee.
-Workers 40 and over do have rights.
-Most workers under 40 cannot bring an age discrimination case.
+Workers 40 and over do in fact have additional rights.
+Most workers under 40 cannot file for an age discrimination case.

 - The type of company the employer is.
 The ADEA, for example, only applies to employers who have 20 or more full time or regular part-time employees.
 Some employers, such as the U.S. Government are exempt from the ADEA.
 The FEHA applies to employers with just five or more employees.